ozps/promotion-webapp/README.md

 To start Promotion-Webapp

 You must install:

-MAMP or other local web servers.
+-MAMP or other local web servers.
+-yarn

 You need to :